soulcasey/IT-383/README.md

-# Project Title: Hyper Arena
+## Project Title: Hyper Arena

+### Group Members
-Group Members: Casey Cha
+* Casey Cha

-Platform: VR
+### Platform: VR

-Hardware Requirements: Oculus Quest 2
+* Hardware Requirements: Oculus Quest 2

+### Target Audience/Users
-Target Audience/Users: Young ~ middle age student group
+* Young ~ middle age student group

+### Game Synopsis
-Game Synopsis: Hyper Arena is a fast-paced multiplayer VR shooter where players compete in dynamic minigame rounds, each with unique ways to earn points.
+* Hyper Arena is a fast-paced multiplayer VR shooter where players compete in dynamic minigame rounds.
+* A random minigame will be chosen at the beginning of the game, each with unique ways to earn points.